 What can you do to prepare for opening a bank account in the UK as a foreigner?

-Before you open a UK account as a foreigner, you can still manage your money from your overseas account.
+Before you open a UK bank account as a non-resident, you can still manage your money from your overseas account.
 However, to make your move to the UK as smooth as possible, you might want to:

 - check with your home bank if your debit or credit cards can be used abroad